U.S. Congressman representing New York

-Born in Puerto Rico in 1943 and raised in the South Bronx, Jose Serrano attended Lehman College before joining the Army Medical Corps, where he served for three years during the Vietnam War.
+Born in Mayagüez, Puerto Rico on October 24, 1943, Jose Serrano was raised in the South Bronx, New York.
+He attended Lehman College before joining the Army Medical Corps, where he served for three years during the Vietnam War.
 After leaving the Army in 1966, Serrano became active in Democratic Party politics in the Bronx.
 He worked for the New York City Board of Education for five years, and in 1974 he was elected to the New York State Assembly.
 In 1985 he ran unsuccessfully for the office of Bronx Borough President, but retained his assembly seat.

 In January 1990, scandal-plagued Democrat Robert Garcia resigned from his post as the representative for a New York City congressional district centered on the mostly-Hispanic South Bronx.
 With vocal support from key Democratic leaders — including Jesse Jackson, New York Mayor David Dinkins, and Bronx Borough President Fernando Ferrer — Serrano won Garcia’s vacated seat in a special March 1990 election and has held it ever since.
 A number of his political campaigns have been supported by the Democratic Socialists of America.

 Describing his own political ideology as “to the left of the left,” Serrano is a member of the Congressional Progressive Caucus, the Congressional Hispanic Caucus, and the Congressional Urban Caucus.
 In 2005 he also demonstrated his opposition to the Iraq War by joining the Out of Iraq Congressional Caucus.